Fruits, Flowers and Stone

 Lorenza True Rosé is made up of four grape varieties: Mourvèdre, Carignan, Cinsaut, and Grenache that when blended together bring us the aroma, flavor and texture of our wine.
 Over the last months our mission has been to follow the individual fermentations, identify the qualities of each variety and predict how they’ll come together in the final wine.

 In the photo above are the four varieties during fermentation.
 Each day as the juice moves from sweet to dry we are regaled by the changing aromas, flavors and colors.
-Here's how it goes by variety
+Here's how it goes by variety - from right to left:

 Mourvedre juice fresh off the press goes through a dramatic change from flavors and aromas that remind us of heady tropical fruits such as guava and mangosteen to the pale yet tart angles of rhubarb.
 Mourvedre reveals its structure, minerality, or stone-like qualities.